Basic TEFL Qualifications

 What qualifications are there for TEFL?

-Although various TEFL courses exist, those that are validated by external bodies, such as the Cambridge/RSA or Trinity College, London certificates, are usually preferred.
+Although various TEFL courses exist, those that are validated by external bodies are usually preferred.

 This certificate course is often considered to be the reference for TEFL qualifications and is widely respected internationally.
-The full name is the Cambridge/RSA Certificate in English Language Teaching to Adults.
-This replaces the previous, equally respected, Certificate in Teaching of English as a Foreign Language to Adults (CTEFLA).
-CELTA places great emphasis on teaching practice.
-With over 8,000 enrolments worldwide per year, CELTA is clearly the most popular TEFL course among teachers.
-It is externally validated by the University of Cambridge Local Examinations Syndicate (UCLES).
+The Certificate in Teaching English to Speakers of Other Languages places great emphasis on teaching practice and is one of the most popular TEFL course among teachers.

 CELTA courses are usually 4-week intensive programmes although it is sometimes possible to take the course on a part-time basis.
 In all CELTA courses, observed teaching practice is an important and integral part of the programme.